arturhgca/fina/README.md

 ## Data model

-fina-core operates on two levels: **real** and **virtual**.
-The real level manages the actual money, while the virtual manages budgeting.
+A **currency** is the top level entity of the platform.
+Within a currency, **budgets** can be created.
+A budget contains **balances** and **categories**, which are manipulated by **transactions**.

 ### Balances

-All entities in a budget are represented by balances:

-* A **real balance** represents a *place* where money is (e.g., a bank account or a physical wallet).
+A balance represents a *place* where money is (e.g., a bank account or a physical wallet).
+It indicates how much money is available there.
-  * A real balance can optionally be a **real void balance**, which represents an *external entity* that does not belong in the budget but interacts with it (like an employer or a store).
-* A **virtual balance** represents a *category* to which money is allocated (i.e., the actual budgeting: groceries, rent, emergency fund, etc.).
-  * A virtual balance can optionally be a **virtual void balance**, which represents a *dummy category* for managing income and expenses.

-#### Core attributes

-* Type
-* Display name
-* Description (optional)
-* Currency
-* Value (null for void balances)
+There are special types of balances:
+* **Sources** are valueless balances from which money can only be taken.
+* **Sinks** are valueless balances to which money can only be added.

-### Core transactions
+### Transactions

-Any time a balance is altered, that is done by a transaction.
-These can be single operations or part of a set.

-All transactions boil down to:

-* **Real transactions**, which move money from one real balance to another.
-* **Virtual transactions**, which move money from one virtual balance to another.
+Transactions represent any act of moving money from one balance to another.

-#### Core attributes

-* Type (inferred from the source balance)
-* Description (optional)
-* Occurrence timestamp
-* Source balance
-* Target balance (must be of the same type as the source balance)
-* Source value
-* Target value (optional)
-* VET (calculated if both values are specified)

-### Aggregate transactions

-These contain one real transaction *and* one virtual transaction:
+They usually aren't directly created - instead, balances expose the correct interfaces for moving money out of them.

+It is also possible to move money between budgets, even those of different currencies.

+A few examples:
-* An **inbound transaction** moves money from a real void balance to a real balance and maps it to a virtual balance.
+* A source balance can **pay** values to a normal balance.
+* A balance can **transfer** values to another balance.
+* A balance can **convert** values to a balance of another currency.
-* An **outbound transaction** moves money from a real balance to a void balance and removes the value from a virtual balance.
+* A balance can **pay** values to a sink balance.

-#### Core attributes

-* Reference to real transaction
-* Reference to virtual transaction

-## API

-The API is a CRUD for the core entities.
-It also provides an abstracted CRUD for the aggregate transactions.
+### Categories

+Categories are where the actual *budgeting* happens.
+They are essentially the envelopes of the eponymous system, where money is *allocated* for spending.

+Transactions usually *can* indicate a category, but each transaction type defines whether that's required.

 ## Data Store

 The core uses sqlite3 for storing all data.
-There are four tables:
+There are four _dimension_ tables:

 * Currencies
+* Budgets
 * Balances
+* Categories

+And two _fact_ tables:

-* Core transactions
+* Allocations
-* Aggregate transactions
+* Transactions

-On top of the core attributes previously listed, all entities have:
+Joining facts and dimensions allows for rewinding, snapshotting, flexible reporting, data revisions, and more.

+All entities have:

 * Primary key (incremental)
 * Creation timestamp (Unix epoch time, seconds)